-We believe that baptism is an important step of obedience for every person who has accepted Christ as his or her Savior.
+We believe that baptism is the first step of obedience for every person who has accepted Christ as his or her Savior.
 Here are a few questions we answer often about baptism:

 1. What is baptism?